Bijo2005-cell/Royal-Star-Resort/README.md

 # Royal-Star-Resort
 A PHP/MySQL resort management and booking application.
 Features role-based panels for guests, staff, and admins to manage bookings, payments, staff salaries, and rooms.
-# Royal Star Resort – Mini Project

-A PHP/MySQL resort management and booking application.
-It provides guest-facing pages (rooms, programs, gallery, blog), a full booking and payment flow, and admin/staff panels to manage accommodations, guests, salaries, leaves, and tasks.

 ## Highlights
 - Public site with booking flow, program packages, and gallery.